-	And what does “close the pores” means anyway?
+And what does “close the pores” mean anyway?
 It’s not like you want to completely seal them.
 That’d just clog them like crazy.

 When it comes to pores, closing is usually synonymous with shrinking.
-We freeze our faces with ice cold waters, hoping those large pores will get smaller.
+You freeze your face with ice cold water hoping those large pores will get smaller.

 But, it doesn’t work that way.
 You see, the size of your pores is genetically determined.
 Nothing you can do can ever change it.

 But, pores can get larger.
 When too much gunk, (think excess sebum and dead skin cells), accumulates inside the pores, their walls stretch, making them look larger.